 13 Like Black women compared to white women, Black men are heavily overrepresented in service compared to white men.
 However, this occupation makes a smaller difference in reducing racial disparities for men because fewer men are employed in service occupations, and the racial disparity in service employment is correspondingly smaller in absolute terms.
-In service jobs, Black men are consistently at elevated risk of displacement, but because the overall displacement risk is low, this disparity has limited effect on overall displacement disparities for men.
+In service jobs, Black men are consistently at elevated risk of displacement, but because occupational components declines over time, reflecting some partial convergence of Black and white employment (for operatives and laborers) and some partial convergence of displacement levels across occupations (for professionals and managers and-for women but not for men-service).
+These changes are largest between the 1980s and 1990s, which, for professional and managerial occupations, makes sense: displacement extended to these white-collar jobs in large number for the first time in the 1990s, at a time when they were still overwhelmingly held by whites.

-be displaced; this pattern reversed beginning with the 2004 survey.
-Similarly, among craft workers, white men were more likely than Black men to be displaced in every survey 1988-1998; then Black men reported substantially higher displacement 2000-2010; and since then, white men have again typically had higher displacement.
+This pattern of occupational segregation, whose consequences are depicted in Panels C and D, appears as at least an equal driver of displacement disparities in the 1980s and early 1990s.
+But the contribution of occupational segregation declined just as disparities inside these broad occupations began to grow.
+The consequences of those within-occupation disparities are shown in Panels E and F. There is a particularly interesting pattern among the most desirable jobs: professionals/managers (for both genders) and crafts/production/repairs (for men), which are skilled blue-collar jobs.
+During the 1990s (and also, for women, the 1980s), professionals and managers who were white were generally similarly or more likely than those who were Black to be displaced; this pattern reversed beginning with the 2004 survey.
+Likewise, among craft workers, white men were more likely than Black men to be displaced in every survey 1988-1998; then Black men reported substantially higher displacement 2000-2010; and since then, white men have again typically had higher displacement.
 Thus, for both women and men, some of the 1990s/2000s contrast between low and high racial disparities in total reflects displacements inside the most desirable jobs initially favoring Blacks, and then favoring whites.